eturino/eapi/README.md

 #### Specify the property's Type with `type` option

 If a property is defined to be of a specific type, the value will be validated to meet that criteria.
 It means that the value must be of the specified type.
-It will use `value.kind_of?(type)` and if that fails it will use `value.is?(type)` if defined.
+It will use `value.kind_of?(type)` (if type represents an actual class), and if that fails it will use `value.is?(type)` if defined.

 example: